Magic lies beneath the waves

 It may not be the cheapest hobby to take on, filled with certifications and tests and equipment.
 But you’d be hard pressed to find another pastime that could be so rewarding.
 Scuba diving brings you to explore areas of this earth that only a privileged few have experienced before you.
 The passion for underwater exploration takes you face to face with fantastical new creatures, and to areas of the world you may never have thought to explore before.

+Inspired to travel?
+You can easily prepare your trip to these surreal destinations!
 Start planning your next dive today with Trekeffect!

 Share Your Travel Experiences With Us